GiullianoRossi1987/FastInstallerLinux/README.md

     If you are in python version 2, just type ``python2 installer.py``, and that will start.

 # News
-# V 1.0 released!
+# V 2.0 released!
 A new version came to the GitHub!
 ## Features:
-1. Beauty appears!
+1. Repository System.
-    This new feature makes the interface a bit better!
-Showing the packages data like a directory tree.
+    Now all the repositories from packages will be configured and normalized.
+Even the PPAs!

 2. Removed database bug:
     The database connection was being always interrupted by the system, because the system can't find